mstatt/webpagescraper/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Emotion Detection Application by Falcons.ai
+## About The Web Scraper Application by Falcons.ai

 In this project I wanted to provide a quick and easy python web scraper for those that have ran into issues trying this from other tutorials.